brillout/goldpage/docs/readme.template.md

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-You need only couple of lines to add `ssr-coin` to your app.

-We design `ssr-coin` with a meticulous focus on ease of use, for example:
-- **We fully take care of building**.
-SSR and build are tightly connected and we fully take care of building to make things easy for you.
-We believe that build should just work and that you shouldn't have to fiddle with it.
-You want to use TypeScript?
-Install the `@ssr-coin/typescript` plugin and you can now write browser code as well as Node.js code with TypeScript.
-- We allow you to fully **control how your pages are rendered**, so that you can easily add any provider you want such as React Router, GraphQL, Redux, ...
-- We provide a `ssr-coin` server **middlware for Express, Koa, and Hapi** that fully takes care of serving your pages.
-- The `ssr-coin.config.js` is optional and has only couple of options &mdash; the less you configure, the easier your life.
-We believe in the **zero-config** philosophy.

-With minimal configuration yet maximum flexibility, we believe `ssr-coin` to be the easiest SSR solution out there.
+We designed `ssr-coin` with minimal configuration yet maximum flexibility, leading to, what we believe, to be the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>